-Abstract: Controlling engine speed corresponding to load variations and road condition has always been a challenge to automotive engineers.
-However, with the introduction of electromechanical CVT, maintaining constant engine speed based on its optimum control line characteristic could be made possible.
-This paper describes the simulation work in this area carried out by the Drivetrain Research Group at the Automotive Development Center, Universiti Teknologi Malaysia, Skudai Johor.
-The developed drive train model is highly non-linear, it could not be controlled satisfactorily by common linear control strategy such as PID controller.
+Controlling engine speed corresponding to load variations and road condition has always been a challenge to automotive engineers.
+However, with the introduction of Electro-Mechanical Dual Acting Pulley Continuously Variable Transmission (EMDAP-CVT), maintaining constant engine speed based on either its optimum control line or maximum engine power characteristic could be made possible.
+This paper describes the simulation work in this area carried out by the Drivetrain Research Group at the Automotive Development Centre, Universiti Teknologi Malaysia, Skudai Johor.
+The developed drive train model is highly non-linear; it could not be controlled satisfactorily by common linear control strategy such as PID controller.
 To overcome the problem, the use of Artificial Neural Network (ANN) is employed to indirectly control the engine speed by adjusting pulley CVT ratio.
-Computer simulations showed that applying artificial neural network (ANN) into drive train model could select a proper transmission ratio where the engine could be maintained to run at certain desired speed.
-Keyword: Artificial neural network, CVT control, electromechanical CVT
+Computer simulations showed that applying artificial neural network (ANN) into drive train model could select a proper transmission ratio where the engine could be maintained to run at certain desired engine speed.

+Keywords: Artificial neural network, CVT control, electromechanical CVT, engine speed control.

-1.0 Introduction
+1.0 INTRODUCTION

 One of the major challenges faced by car industry to day is the reduction of the fuel consumption.
 One alternative for achieving this goal is to increase the fuel efficiency of the engine by running the engine along its optimum operating line (OOL), Figure 1.
 Within the available operating range of internal combustion engine, continuously variable transmissions (CVT) is able to achieve more efficient operating levels than conventional automatic step gearbox, thus improving operational capability and fuel economy.
-The classical way to control CVT was the use of some information on the gear ratio or on the transmitted torque, which was then fed back by a PID type controller, [Guzzella ,1995].
+The classical way to control CVT was the use of some information on the gear ratio or on the transmitted torque, which was then fed back by a PID type controller, [1].
 He also stated that based on his experience with this approach the outcome was not very encouraging, unless reinforced with a gain scheduled controller with typically 100 difference gain points.